mikeseese/video-face-recognition/README.md

 #### Import
 Before importing **you should [stop the VFR system](#startstoprestart) or put it in [maintenance mode](#maintenance-mode).**

 Copy the tarball that you had previously [exported](#export) to this directory.
-Run `./import.sh <vfr-export-YYYYmmdd-HHMMss.tar.gz>`.
+Run `sudo ./import.sh <vfr-export-YYYYmmdd-HHMMss.tar.gz>`.

 For safe keeping, `import.sh` will conduct an `export` before importing to prevent data loss since importing will overwrite the `.data` directly completely.
-You can disable the preliminary export (**though this will delete your `.data` directory upon import!**) by adding the `--no-backup` argument: `./import.sh --no-backup <vfr-export-YYYYmmdd-HHMMss.tar.gz>`
+You can disable the preliminary export (**though this will delete your `.data` directory upon import!**) by adding the `--no-backup` argument: `sudo ./import.sh --no-backup <vfr-export-YYYYmmdd-HHMMss.tar.gz>`

 ### Clean Persistent Data
 :warning: **YOU WILL LOSE ALL OF YOUR TRAINED FACIAL MODELS, DASHBOARD USER INFORMATION, LOGS, ETC**